 The social package assists households that are poor or face other circumstances that limit their ability to pay for services.
 There are four hundred and twenty six (426) registered beneficiaries on the indigent register.
 These are done in a universal and targeted approach.
 The universal approach is through the tariff structures and provides for 6kl free water and 50 kWh electricity free for users below a threshold.
 In addition, no rates and no refuse removal and no sewer are debited against consumers that have a property valued below the prescribed threshold.

 The targeted approach is applied as well where individual customers are found destitute completely that despite the universal approach still cannot afford their accounts.
 These customers' accounts are administered on a dedicated personal basis and then written off according to the Credit Control and Debt Collection Policy.

-Detail relating to free services, cost of free basis services, revenue lost owing to free basic services as well as basic service delivery measurement is contained below.
 The cost of the social package of the registered indigent households is largely financed by national government through the local government equitable share received in terms of the annual Division of Revenue Act.

 The only weakness in the current service charge can be found in the residential Water and Electricity Tiered (Block) Tariff structure, where medium to upper income consumers are payment below cost tariffs for the bottom scales.
 A solution here has been proposed to the National Treasury through a Policy document on Free & Subsidized Services they are working on.